 There are some festivals that have decided to postpone the event but publish their selection.
 Elina Oikari‘s short film Govadas (2018) will be screened at Festival International du Film Étnographique du Québec FIFEQ (the festival has not announced new dates yet).
 Joel Autio’s experimental short film The Other Night was selected for Sunspots: New Visions of Avant-Garde programme at Florida Film Festival, which will be postponed tentatively for August.
 Autio’s The Other Night is also selected among the 40 finalists for the Talents Contemporains international contemporary art competition of Fondation François Schneider.

-Go Short International Film Festival, which was to be held in the beginning of April in Nijmegen, Netherlands, is cancelled.
-The next edition will take place in April 2021.
-The programme would have included Marja Helander‘s Birds in the Earth (2018) and Jan Ijäs‘s Waste no. 1 Money (2017).
+Go Short International Film Festival announced a cancellation but then moved the majority of its programme online, available until May 13.
+The programme includes Marja Helander‘s Birds in the Earth (2018) and Jan Ijäs‘s Waste no. 1 Money (2017).
 Ijäs’s new short documentary film, Waste no. 4 New York, New York (2019) was selected for the international competition.
 Regensburg Short Film Week, held in mid-March, was interrupted.
 Of the works distributed by AV-arkki, Niina Suominen‘s A Finnish Fable 2011 (2011) was screened on the second day of the festival, but the screenings of Maarit Suomi-Väänänen‘s Log Head (2015) and Anssi Kasitonni‘s Saladdin Castique (2018) were cancelled with the other remaining programme.